What is a Private Cloud?

 • Facilitating data access and analysis - A private cloud should help consolidate your data and make it more accessible and easier to integrate, accelerating analysis and deepening insight, not create more silos.

-What are the challenges of private cloud computing?
+What are the potential disadvantages of private cloud computing?

 Despite the advantages of private cloud, there are multiple limitations that cannot be ignored.
 In the next section, we will explore how to address and overcome these challenges.